aollin/racechrono-ble-diy-device/README.md

 ## GPS time characteristic (UUID 4)

-This characteristic is read only.
-RaceChrono polls this characteristic when needed.
+This characteristic is read and notify only.
+RaceChrono reads (polls) this characteristic when needed, but some other app might want it to be notified, so please support that too.

 byte index | description
 ----------- | ----------------------------------